afforeroc/vuejs-cf/README.md

 localhost:8080
 ```

-* Stop the web app with this combination keys
+* Stop the app with this combination keys
 ```
 (Ctrl + C)
 ```